Myth #1

 The Reality

-This is perhaps the most pervasive myth—and the easiest to debunk.
-If scanner access truly endangered officers, there would be incident reports, injury claims, case studies, or at minimum anecdotal evidence.
-Instead, there's complete silence when departments are asked to provide proof.
+If scanner access truly endangered officers, there would be incident reports, injury claims, case studies, or at minimum some anecdotal evidence.
+When departments are asked to provide proof, they have none.
+Meanwhile, criminals who want to track police have no shortage of alternatives:

 • Real-time GPS apps (Waze, Google Maps) showing police locations